joergbrech/cpp_include_walker/README.md

 ## Note

-Other tools use a compiler to print aut the AST.
+Other tools use a compiler to obtain the AST.

  - **Con**:
  Additional dependency, how would you do this platform-independently?